Exclusive: Goldman puts Metro metals warehousing unit up for sale

 "They've got people they're approaching.
 They've never gone out and approached anyone before," said the person, adding that the approaches were made on Monday.

-Tightening regulation and intense political scrutiny are transforming the U.S. physical commodities landscape, forcing some Wall Street banks to retreat from the lucrative business of dealing in goods ranging from oil to copper to grains.
+Tightening regulation and intense political scrutiny are transforming the U.S. physical commodities landscape, forcing some Wall Street banks to retreat from the lucrative business of dealing in oil, copper to grains.

 JPMorgan Chase & Co (JPM.N) and Morgan Stanley (MS.N) are divesting all or part of their physical commodities businesses.